Prince Albert of Saxe-Coburg and Gotha: Consort of the Queen

 After the 1841 general election, Melbourne was replaced as prime minister by Sir Robert Peel, who appointed Albert chairman of the royal commission in charge of redecorating the new Palace of Westminster.
 The Palace had burned down seven years before, and was being rebuilt.
 The commission was set up to promote the fine arts in Britain as a patron and purchaser of pictures and sculpture.
 The commission's work was slow, and the palace's architect, Charles Barry, took many decisions out of the commissioners' hands by decorating rooms with ornate furnishings that were treated as part of the architecture.
 Albert was more successful as a private patron and collector.
-Among his notable acquisitions were early German and Italian paintings—such as Lucas Cranach the Elder's Apollo and Diana and Fra Angelico's St Peter Martyr—and contemporary pieces from Franz Xaver Winterhalter and Edwin Landseer.
+Among his notable acquisitions were early German and Italian paintings—such as Lucas Cranach the Elder's Apollo and Diana and Fra Angelico's St Peter Martyr – and contemporary pieces from Franz Xaver Winterhalter and Edwin Landseer.
 Ludwig Gruner, of Dresden, assisted Albert in buying artworks of the highest quality.

 Albert and Victoria were shot at again on both 29 and 30 May 1842, but were unhurt.
 The culprit, John Francis, was detained and condemned to death, although he was later reprieved.
 Some of the couple's early unpopularity came about because of their stiffness and adherence to protocol in public, though in private the couple were more easy-going.
 In early 1844, Victoria and Albert were apart for the first time since their marriage when he returned to Coburg on the death of his father.
+Albert likened Victoria to a "consoling angel" after his father's death, proclaiming her the "treasure on which my whole existence rests" and their marriage "a union of heart and soul."